coreos/etcd-operator/README.md

 etcd-controller-backup   kubernetes.io/gce-pd
 ```

 This is used to request the persistent volume to store the backup data.
-(We are planning to support AWS EBS soon.)
+(TODO: We are planning to support AWS EBS soon.)

 Continued from last example, a persistent volume is claimed for the backup pod: